 Please note: While I do occasionally work with tourism boards and travel companies, I do not accept guest posts (from individuals or companies, including press releases), sponsored posts, or advertising, including competitions and infographics – in 14 years of blogging, I’ve never accepted any of these things, and I’m not about to start.
-I also do not review apps, nor will I post your commercial content on my social media.
+I also do not review apps, nor will I post your commercial content on my social media, nor will I casually mention your product in a blog post just because you ask me to.
 I also do not exchange links.
 Please do not contact me about any of these things; it will be a waste of your time and mine, and all I will do is redirect you to this page.

 If you are wondering how you can work with me, please read below!

 Who am I?

 My name is Brenna Holeman, and I am the blogger behind This Battered Suitcase.
 In the past eleven years, I have travelled the world, visiting nearly 90 countries on 6 continents.
 My life has been extremely nomadic, and I am experienced in long-term travel, solo travel, and budget travel, as well as being an avid scuba diver.

 This Battered Suitcase has been around for a long time – its first incarnations date all the way back to 2003.
 Since then, the blog has created a loyal and interactive community, with members who have been reading for many years and have followed me through three blogging platforms.